eGovPDX/portlandor/README.md

 ### Run tests in CI
 All tests will be run in a CI job.
 When a test fails, a screenshot of the last visited page can be found in the artifacts.

+TODO: Remove this line before merging into release.
+(Triggering a new PR.)